BTE-Germany/TerraPlusMinus/README.md

 - choose if you want to generate trees
 - lidar is supported in the same way as in [Terra++](https://github.com/BuildTheEarth/terraplusplus)
 - automatic datapack installation
-- set coordinate bounds to prevent players from teleporting to areas, which are being workes on by other build teams
+- set coordinate bounds to prevent players from teleporting to areas, which are being worked on by other build teams

 # Images